 It is natural that first-time snake owners have tons of questions about their pet feeding.
-The crucial ones are how long can snakes go without eating and what affects their ability to survive without food.
-Let’s see what experts say.
+The crucial ones are how long can snakes go without eating and what affects their ability to survive without

 This article aims are to find out how long snakes can live without eating.
 That period significantly varies between species living in the wild and your pet.